 Our Voter Guides for the Primary Election will be available the first week in July 2018.
 Our Voter Guides for the General Election will be available the first week in October 2018.

 What is a Voter Guide?

 A Voter Guide is a great way for an organization to pull together important data about election candidates to inform citizens so they can know where their candidates stand on the issues before heading to the polls.
-FACT bases our Voter Guide on responses to a 14-question Survey on key issues and five In-Depth questions that offer candidates a chance to explain more about themselves and their views in essay format.
+FACT bases our Voter Guide on responses to a multiple choice survey on key issues and optional in-depth essay questions that offer candidates a chance to explain more about themselves and their views in essay format.

 What’s the difference between a Voter Guide and a Scorecard?